Customer care involves putting systems in place to maximise our customer's

 · The after-sales service we provide.

-For customer-facing employees such as receptionists and salespeople, customer care is a core part of the job.
-Customer service levels should be a key criterion when recruiting to these roles.
+customer care is a core part of the job.
+Customer service levels should

 Management of our customer care